kgrid/python-sdk/README.md

 print(json.dumps(result, indent=4))
 ```

-## Metadata-Driven Packaging of a Knowledge Object
+## Metadata-Driven Packaging and Information Page of a Knowledge Object
 Use the `package` CLI command to package the content of a Knowledge Object (KO) based on its metadata.
 Currently, all relative and absolute local URIs in the metadata are resolved towards the location of the metadata, but external URLs are not included in the package.
 If a URI resolves to a folder, all contents within the folder are included; if it resolves to a file, only the file is included.
 By default, the metadata file is always included in the package.

 ### Prerequisites